lizmat/articles/cases-of-UPPER-8.md

 ## Conclusion

 This concludes the eight episode of cases of UPPER language elements in the Raku Programming Language, the first discussion interface methods.

-In this episode the `TWEAK` and `BUILD` methods, with a supporting role for the BUILDPLAN module.
+In this episode the `TWEAK` and `BUILD` methods were described, with a supporting role for the BUILDPLAN module.
+In short: don't use `BUILD` if you can use `TWEAK`.
+Don't use `TWEAK` if you can describe the same logic in the attribute specifications.

 Stay tuned for the next episode!